Thesis

 Epic Games Store

 EGS rapidly gained popularity by offering developers and publishers time-exclusivity agreements, which stipulate that games cannot be released on other storefronts for a defined period of time in exchange for minimum revenue guarantees.
 This strategy has been effective but also controversial, as gamers expressed frustration over games constantly moving storefronts due to EGS exclusivity contracts.
-Prior to EGS, timed storefront exclusivity was rare in PC gaming.
+Before EGS, timed storefront exclusivity was rare in PC gaming.

 Source: Epic Games